3shna04/tetris/README.md

 # tetris
-Python implementation of the Tetris game
+Python implementation of the Tetris game using pygame

+## To run the game
+>> python3 gameplay.py